cosmomathieu/michelin-dev-o2c-java/doc/auth/oauth-2-client-credentials-grant.md

 Your application must obtain user authorization before it can execute an endpoint call in case this SDK chooses to use *OAuth 2.0 Client Credentials Grant*.
-This authorization includes the following steps
+This authorization includes the following steps.

 The `fetchToken()` method will exchange the OAuth client credentials for an *access token*.
 The access token is an object containing information for authorizing client requests and refreshing the token itself.